thestochasticman/paddock-ts-local/README.md

   [SILO](https://www.longpaddock.qld.gov.au/silo/) daily climate, and [SLGA](https://esoil.io/TERNLandscapes/Public/Pages/SLGA/index.html)
   90 m soil texture / properties, all clipped to the same AOI.
-- **Plots and videos** — true-colour and false-colour MP4 timelines, per-paddock thumbnail calendars, phenology curves with SoS / PoS / EoS markers, climate diagnostic panels.
+- **Plots, videos, and a stitched PDF report** — true-colour and false-colour MP4 timelines, per-paddock thumbnail calendars, phenology curves with SoS / PoS / EoS markers, climate diagnostic panels.

+Every output is cache-aware: rerunning the same `Query` is a no-op, and partial writes (interrupted by OOM, kill, network drop) are automatically detected and re-fetched on the next run.

 ---